nagasagar/splitspends-1.0/README.md

 # splitspends
-Android application to share the expenses among the group build using ionic1
+Android application to share the expenses among the group. this is build using ionic1